What that actually means in practice

 Where teams get this wrong

 Most companies treat an AI readiness audit as either an SEO report with a new label or a technical experiment owned by one curious marketer.
-Both miss the real issue: AI visibility is a cross-functional operating problem.
+Both miss the real issue: AI visibility is a cross-functional problem, not a single team’s side project.

 | Mistake | Why it fails | Better move |